Job Posting vs. Job Description

 Purpose |

 Informs candidates of a job opening and advertises the job as appealing.
-To give candidates a taste of what it is like to work for the company and persuade them to join the team.
-A promotional tool |
+A promotional tool. |

-Describes the core essential duties and responsibilities assigned to a position and the minimum qualifications required to carry out those duties successfully.
-Not an advertisement |
+Describes the core essential duties and responsibilities assigned to a position and the minimum qualifications required.
+Not an advertisement. |

-Describes the detailed duties of a position that may differ between organizations or departments within an organization.
-Employers use it to establish expectations and as a guide for performance evaluations. |
+Describes the detailed duties of a position and is used for setting expectations and performance evaluations. |

 Tone |

-Informative, high-level duties of a position |
+Informative, outlining high-level duties. |

-Informative, more detailed, written as a guide for employees and their leaders |
+Informative, detailed, and used as a guide for employees and leaders. |

 Audience |